REASONS TO STUDY THIS COURSE

 Year 2 (A-Level) – Buddhism in further depth, miracles, religious language, conscience, meta-ethics and free will and determinism.

 HOW YOU WILL BE ASSESSED

-Students go on to university and a variety of careers including teaching, social work, public services, caring professions and jobs within the private sector.
+Students who have studied Religious Studies go on to university and a variety of careers including teaching, social work, public services, caring professions and jobs within the private sector.

 To get started with this course, you can get a flavour with the following reading list;

 - Frye, J, 2017.
 Religious Studies for A-Level Year 1 and AS

 - Frye, J, et al, 2017.
 Religious Studies for A-Level Year 2

 - Davies, B. 1983, 1993, 2004.
 An Introduction to Philosophy of Religion